-- 1 funds to the City of Jacksonville. - 2 Sec.
-118.608. - Criteria for judging applicants for cultural service 3 grants. - 4 All applicants to the Cultural Service Grant Program will be evaluated - 5 based on the following criteria: - 6 (a) Quality of programs; - 7 Community outreach culturally (b) and service to diverse 8 populations; - 9 (c) Management capability of board and staff; - 10 (d) Community impact; - 11 Need for the organization in the community; and (e) - Exploration of innovative ideas and programming.
-12 - 13 Sec.
-118.609. - Restrictions for use of cultural service grants. - 14 Each recipient of appropriations made pursuant to Chapter 118 - is responsible for ensuring that City funds are expended pursuant to 15 - 16 Section 118.301. - (b) Cultural service grant funds must be kept in an individual bank 17 - 18 account, notwithstanding the provision to the contrary in Section - 19 118.201, separate from other organization funds.
-It may be an - interest-bearing account, but the total amount of the grant and the 20 - interest must be spent by the end of the contract period; except that 21 - a remaining balance may be maintained in the cultural service grant 22 - account, notwithstanding the provision to the contrary in Section 23 - 118.301(a)(5).
-This balance must be identified and documented in 24 - quarterly and year end reports and shall not exceed \$500.
-This balance 25. - shall be returned to the City within the first 90 days of the first 26 - 27 fiscal year in which the recipient no longer receives a Cultural - Service Grant appropriation.
-The portion of unspent funds that exceed 28 - 29 \$500 shall follow the provisions of Section 118.301(a)(5). - 30 Sec.
-118.610. - City contract, review, and oversight. - Upon approval of the annual budget by the City Council, one 31 contract will be prepared and administered throughout the Finance and Administration Department, which will reflect the total amount of the lump sum appropriation for cultural service grants to all cultural organizations.
-Funds shall be distributed to the Cultural Council on quarterly basis in amounts to be determined notwithstanding the provision to the contrary in Section 118.201(f)(7), upon receipt by the Finance and Administration Department of a quarterly financial and programmatic report.
+- 20 (b) Community outreach and service to culturally diverse 21 populations; - 22 (c) Management capability of board and staff; - 23 (d) Community impact; - 24 (e) Need for the organization in the community; and - 25 (f) Exploration of innovative ideas and programming. - 26 Sec.
+118.609.
+Restrictions for use of cultural service grants. - 27 (a) Each recipient of appropriations made pursuant to Chapter 118 28 is responsible for ensuring that City funds are expended pursuant to 29 Section 118.301. - (b) Cultural service grant funds must be kept in an individual bank account, notwithstanding the provision to the contrary in Section

+118.201, separate from other organization funds.
+It may be an interest-bearing account, but the total amount of the grant and the interest must be spent by the end of the contract period; except that a remaining balance may be maintained in the cultural service grant account, notwithstanding the provision to the contrary in Section 118.301(a)(5).
+This balance must be identified and documented in quarterly and year end reports and shall not exceed \$500.
+This balance shall be returned to the City within the first 90 days of the first fiscal year in which the recipient no longer receives a Cultural Service Grant appropriation.
+The portion of unspent funds that exceed \$500 shall follow the provisions of Section 118.301(a)(5).

+Sec.
+118.610. - City contract, review, and oversight.

-- (b) Upon approval of the annual budget by the City Council, a second contract shall be executed between the City and the Cultural Council for administering and performing such duties as required by the Art in Public Places Program, as fully described in Subpart B of this Part. - (c) The Cultural Council shall establish a quarterly reporting system for all funded organizations which provides financial and programmatic information documenting the use and impact of the Cultural Service Grant Program funds. - (d) The Cultural Council shall provide the City Auditor's office with an independently prepared or audited financial statement (depending on grant amount) from all recipients at the conclusion of the grant period.
+- Upon approval of the annual budget by the City Council, one contract will be prepared and administered throughout the Finance and Administration Department, which will reflect the total amount of the lump sum appropriation for cultural service grants to all cultural organizations.
+Funds shall be distributed to the Cultural Council on quarterly basis in amounts to be determined annually, notwithstanding the provision to the contrary in Section 118.201(f)(7), upon receipt by the Finance and Administration Department of a quarterly financial and programmatic report. - (b) Upon approval of the annual budget by the City Council, a second contract shall be executed between the City and the Cultural Council for administering and performing such duties as required by the Art in Public Places Program, as fully described in Subpart B of this Part. - (c) The Cultural Council shall establish a quarterly reporting system for all funded organizations which provides financial and programmatic information documenting the use and impact of the Cultural Service Grant Program funds. - (d) The Cultural Council shall provide the City Auditor's office

+1 with an independently prepared or audited financial statement 2 3 4 5 6

+(depending on grant amount) from all recipients at the conclusion of the grant period.
 All application forms, procedures, reporting requirements, and contract agreements for recipient organizations (other than the Cultural Council) will be developed by the Cultural Council and will be between the Cultural Council and the individual recipient organizations.